francisco-obregon/airflow-ml-project/README.md

 - Models are retrained automatically
 - Predictions are generated on new incoming data
 - Results are stored for downstream analysis

+📝 Notes
+Raw and processed data files are excluded from version control through .gitignore Model artifacts such as model.pkl and features.pkl are generated during execution This repository focuses on code, orchestration, and reproducibility rather than including the dataset itself

 ## 👨‍💻 Author